 Leverage a new perspective

 Additionally, we have found that teams can generate creativity and innovation by taking a step back and acting as a customer for a day.
 Challenges presented from the business viewpoint will not be as easily visible to internal teams, and by becoming the customer, your team will have a more unique perspective on their day-to-day work.

 Another option is a business field trip to a non-competitor or direct competitor who will engage in discussions and share industry best practices.
 It’s essential to take your team on these visits or virtual field trips to inspire and take in the unusual that they can then channel creatively into their role.

 With the right mindset and opportunity, remixing tasks, trying new activities or hobbies in and outside of the office, and engaging with competitors leads to creativity and innovation.

 Clients who encourage employees to be creative and enable opportunities to regularly mix up their workday cultivate a sense of openness.
 Fostering creativity and innovation will occur if leadership sends the signal that this is essential to the success of the organization.

-For more information on management techniques and team tips, subscribe to our monthly project management newsletter here.
-In the meantime, check out this blog post on how to conduct Effective Project Status Meetings here.
+Check out this blog post on how to conduct Effective Project Status Meetings here.